Original bottle

 Use Image3D when the product needs to become an inspectable or reusable 3D asset rather than another flat image.
 Examples include AR previews, game objects, model viewers, product configurators, or GLB, OBJ, STL, and similar handoff formats.

-Vendor positioning and plan details were checked against public vendor pages on July 1, 2026.
-Pricing, free limits, and feature names can change, so treat the vendor site as the source of truth before purchase.
+Vendor positioning, plan details, and authenticated access states were rechecked on July 30–31, 2026.
+The controlled bottle test used the same source image and prompt where generation was available.
+Pricing, free limits, and product behavior can change, so treat the vendor site as the source of truth before purchase.